Categories:

 Australia’s Disability Support Pension System Explained

 If you are an Australian resident and have a permanent condition that prevents you from being able to work, then you might be eligible for a Disability Support Pension.
-A Disability Pension provides income support for people who are unable to work due to a physical, intellectual, or psychiatric impairment.
-If a medical assessor determines that you will be unable to work at least 15 hours a week for at least the next 2 years, then the DSP Pension provides income to support you.
+A Disability Pension provides income support for people unable to work due to a physical, intellectual, or psychiatric impairment.
+If a medical assessor determines that you cannot work at least 15 hours a week for at least the next two years, then the DSP Pension provides income to support you.

 Non-Medical Rules